GovTechSG/ship-hats-portal/manage-tools.md

 1. On the tool that want to remove, click **Manage**.
     The **Manage Tool** window appears.
+    > **Note:** If you are removing FOD, you can click **Remove** in the upper right corner of the project.
 1. From the dropdown, select **Remove App**.
     **Select App to Remove:** appears, displaying a list of apps.
+You will see this option only if there are apps within the tool.

 1. Next to the app that want to remove, click **Remove**.
     The **Remove** window appears.

 1. Enter the requested information, and then click **Proceed**.

     The selected app is removed.
-If this the last app for the tool, the project tool is also removed.
+If this the last or only app for the tool, the project tool is also removed.